swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

 `Subprocess` uses two types to describe where the standard output and standard error of the child process should be redirected.
 These two types, `Subprocess.collectOutputMethod` and `Subprocess.redirectOutputMethod`, correspond to the two general categories of `run` methods mentioned above.
 Similar to `InputMethod`, both `OutputMethod`s add two general output destinations:
 - `.discard`: Specifies that the child process's output should be discarded, effectively written to `/dev/null`.
 - `.writeTo`: Specifies that the child process should write its output to a file descriptor provided by the developer.
-This file descriptor will be closed once the write operation is complete.
+Subprocess will automatically close the file descriptor after the process exits if `closeWhenDone` is set to `true`.

 `CollectedOutMethod` adds one more option to non-closure-based `run` methods that return a `CollectedResult`: `.collect` and its variation `.collect(limit:)`.
 This option specifies that `Subprocess` should collect the output as `Data`.
 Since the output of a child process could be arbitrarily large, `Subprocess` imposes a limit on how many bytes it will collect.
 By default, this limit is 16kb (when specifying `.collect`).
 Developers can override this limit by specifying `.collect(limit: newLimit)`: